-Daniel Martin
+Daniel Martin1

-At the turn of the century, international trade sanctions was a niche area, of limited interest to the great majority of commercial organisations.
+At the turn of the century, the area of international trade sanctions was niche and of limited interest to the great majority of commercial organisations.
 Fast-forward to today and they have become a board-level issue for almost every company engaged in international commerce because of the number of countries targeted by sanctions, the breadth of the restrictions and the consequences if they are breached.
 There have been a number of high-profile enforcement actions in the recent past, with fines running into millions and billions of US dollars.